Demon Slayer: Kimetsu no Yaiba: Setting

-The story takes place in Taishō era Japan, where a secret society, known as the Demon Slayer Corps, has been waging a secret war against demons for centuries.
-The demons are former humans who were turned into demons by Muzan Kibutsuji injecting them with his own blood, and they feed on humans and possess supernatural abilities such as super strength, powers that demons can obtain called "Blood Demon Art", and regeneration.
-Demons can only be killed if they are decapitated with weapons crafted from an alloy known as Nichirin, injected with poison extracted from wisteria flowers, or exposed to sunlight.
-The Demon Slayers, on the other hand, are entirely human; however, they employ special elemental breathing techniques, known as "Breathing Styles", which grant them superhuman strength and increased resistance, helping them fight against demons.
-The strongest Demon Slayers are known as the Hashira, and gain this rank through either killing a member of the Twelve Kizuki (the twelve strongest demons under Muzan) or killing fifty demons after ranking up multiple times.
+In Taishō era Japan, a secret organization known as the "Demon Slayer Corps" has waged a war against demons for centuries.
+Demons are former humans who possess supernatural abilities such as enhanced strength, rapid regeneration, and unique powers referred to as "Blood Demon Arts".
+Demons can only be killed if they are exposed to direct sunlight, decapitated with weapons crafted from an alloy called Nichirin, or injected with a poison extracted from wisteria flowers.

+In contrast, the Demon Slayers are entirely human but employ specialized elemental breathing techniques known as "Breathing Styles".
+These techniques grant them superhuman strength, heightened abilities, and increased resilience that enable them to fight demons effectively.
+The most formidable Demon Slayers are known as the "Hashira" and gain this title through multiple advancements in the Corps' ranks, culminating in killing fifty demons at the highest level or a member of the Twelve Kizuki.

 Plot

-Tanjiro Kamado is a kind-hearted and intelligent boy who lives with his family in the mountains.
-He became his family's breadwinner after his father's death, making trips to the nearby village to sell charcoal.
-Everything changed when he came home one day to discover that his family was attacked and slaughtered by a demon.
-Tanjiro and his sister Nezuko were the sole survivors of the incident, with Nezuko being transformed into a demon, but still surprisingly showing signs of human emotion and thought.
-After an encounter with Giyū Tomioka, the Water Hashira of the Demon Slayer Corps, Tanjiro is recruited by Giyū and sent to his retired master Sakonji Urokodaki for training to also become a Demon Slayer, beginning his quest to help his sister turn into a human again and avenge the death of his family.
+Tanjiro Kamado is a kind-hearted and diligent boy who lives with his family in the mountains.
+After the death of his father, he becomes the sole provider for his household, selling charcoal in nearby villages.
+He returns home one day to discover his family has been slaughtered by a demon.
+His younger sister, Nezuko, is the only survivor, though she has been transformed into a demon herself.
+She exhibits the unusual trait of retaining some human emotion and cognition.
+The pair are discovered by Giyu Tomioka, the Water Hashira of the Demon Slayer Corps, who sends Tanjiro to be trained by his own former mentor, Sakonji Urokodaki.
+Tanjiro vows to become a Demon Slayer to avenge his family and find a way to return Nezuko to humanity.